Date

 What should I be looking for when reviewing my credit report?

 The most important thing you should be looking for is common inaccuracies.
-These can be mistakes by an institution you’ve borrowed from or information that got lost in transition or translation between the lender and credit reporting agency.
+These can be mistakes by an institution you’ve borrowed from or information that got lost in transition or mixed up between the lender and credit reporting agency.
 Mistakes could also be found as suspicious behaviour.
 This includes debt showing up that you never borrowed or fraudulent activity.

 Are there habits that can hurt my credit score?